fsuri/Basil_SOSP21_artifact/README.md

 Next, you are ready to start up an experiment:

 To use a pre-declared profile supplied by us, start an experiment using the public profile ["SOSP108"](https://www.cloudlab.us/p/morty/SOSP108).
-If you face any issues using this profile (or the disk images specified below) please make a post at the [Cloudlab forum](https://groups.google.com/g/cloudlab-users?pli=1) or contact `fs435@cornell.edu` and `mlb452@cornell.edu`.
+If you face any issues using this profile (or the disk images specified below), please make a post at the [Cloudlab forum](https://groups.google.com/g/cloudlab-users?pli=1) or contact `fs435@cornell.edu` and `mlb452@cornell.edu`.
 ![image](https://user-images.githubusercontent.com/42611410/129490911-8c97d826-caa7-4f04-95a7-8a2c8f3874f7.png)

 This profile by default starts with 18 server machines and 18 client machines, all of which use m510 hardware on the Utah cluster.
 This profile includes two disk images "SOSP108.server" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.server`) and "SOSP108.client" (`urn:publicid:IDN+utah.cloudlab.us+image+morty-PG0:SOSP108.client`) that already include all dependencies and additional setup necessary to run experiments.
 Check the box "Use Control Machine" if you want to build binaries and run all experiments from one of the Cloudlab machines.
 ![image](https://user-images.githubusercontent.com/42611410/129490922-a99a1287-6ecc-4d50-b05d-dfe7bd0496d9.png)
 Click "Next" and name your experiment (e.g. "sosp108").
 In the example below, our experiment name is "indicus", and the project name is "morty".
 All our pre-supplied experiment configurations use these names as default, and you will need to change them accordingly to your chosen names (see section "Running Experiments").
 ![image](https://user-images.githubusercontent.com/42611410/129490940-6c527b08-5def-4158-afd2-bc544e4758ab.png)
 Finally, set a duration and start your experiment.
-Starting all machines may take a decent amount of time as the server disk images contain large datasets that need to be loaded.
+Starting all machines may take a decent amount of time, as the server disk images contain large datasets that need to be loaded.
 Wait for it to be "ready":
 ![image](https://user-images.githubusercontent.com/42611410/129490974-f2b26280-d5e9-42ca-a9fe-82b80b8e2349.png)
 You may ssh into the machines to test your connection using the ssh commands shown under "List View" or by using `ssh <cloudlab-username>@<node-name>.<experiment-name>.<project-name>-pg0.<cluster-domain-name>`.
 In the example below it would be: `ssh fs435@us-east-1-0.indicus.morty-pg0.utah.cloudlab.us`.
 ![image](https://user-images.githubusercontent.com/42611410/129490991-035a1865-43c3-4238-a264-e0d43dd0095f.png)